 11. Surf the waves of Mar del Plata

-Mar del Plata, a city 415 kilometres south of Buenos Aires, is a popular escape for porteños during the hot, summer months.
-With its beachside hotels and 47 kilometres of beaches, it’s got everything for a spot of relaxation – although, during summer, you’ll find it’s got too many other visitors, as well.
+Mar del Plata, a city 415 kilometers south of Buenos Aires, is a popular escape for porteños during the hot, summer months.
+With its beachside hotels and 47 kilometers of beaches, it’s got everything for a spot of relaxation – although, during summer, you’ll find it’s got too many other visitors, as well.

 12. Summit the lofty peak of Volcán Aconcagua

-All hikers must apply for a permit in nearby Mendoza and travelling with experienced trekkers or, better still, a guide, is highly recommended.
+All hikers must apply for a permit in nearby Mendoza and travel with experienced trekkers or, better still, a guide, is highly recommended.